 - Pieces of endometriosis may appear as small cysts in the vagina.

-- Benign tumors of the vagina are uncommon and are usually made up of cysts.
+- Benign tumors of the vagina are uncommon.
+They are usually composed of cysts.

 Some women with vaginal cysts may have discomfort during sex or trouble inserting a tampon.

 Women with cystoceles or rectoceles may feel a protruding bulge, pelvic pressure or have difficulty with urination or defecation.